aragon/staking/docs/3-entry-points/README.md

   - **_data:** Used in `NewLockManager` event and to parametrize logic for the lock to be enforced by the manager
 - **Authentication:** Open.
 Implicitly, sender must be staking owner.
 - **Pre-flight checks:**
-  - Checks that contract has been initialized
   - Checks that allowance input is not zero
   - Checks that lock didn’t exist before
 - **State transitions:**
   - Sets allowance for the pair owner-manager to the given amount
-  - Calls lock manager callback

-### allowManagerAndLock

-Lock `_amount` staked tokens and assign `_lockManager` as manager with `_allowance` allowed tokens and `_data` as data, so they can not be unstaked

-- **Actor:** Staking user (owner)
-- **Inputs:**
-  - **_amount:** The amount of tokens to be locked
-  - **_lockManager:** The manager entity for this particular lock
-  - **_allowance:** Amount of tokens that the manager can lock
-  - **_data:** Used in `NewLockManager` event and to parametrize logic for the lock to be enforced by the manager
-- **Authentication:** Open.
-Implicitly, sender must be staking owner.
-- **Pre-flight checks:**
-  - Checks that contract has been initialized
-  - Checks that allowance input is not zero
-  - Checks that lock didn’t exist before
-  - Checks that amount input is not zero
-  - Checks that user has enough unlocked tokens available
-  - Checks that amount is not greater than allowance
-- **State transitions:**
-  - Sets allowance for the pair owner-manager to the given amount
-  - Sets the amount of tokens as locked by the manager
-  - Increases the total amount of locked tokens balance for the user
   - Calls lock manager callback